 Our current 2,000-square-foot Community Building was built in 2004 and was designed to serve a community of 50 or 60.
 We are already seeing the strains on the building and the community.

-We have decided to build a new Community Building that will provide essential infrastructure for visitors, interns, new community members, and the general public.
+We have decided to build a new Community Center that will provide essential infrastructure for visitors, interns, new community members, and the general public.
 We plan to begin construction in late 2012 and complete the building during 2014.

 We have designed a building with space for meetings, events, workshops, food preparation and dining, and social interaction.
 It will house an extensive library of sustainability-related books, as well as offices for several of DR’s nonprofit organizations.
-In addition to its function as a top-notch facility for education and outreach, the new Community Building will also become the central nexus of the village –- a hub for creating connections and fostering community.
+In addition to its function as a top-notch facility for education and outreach, the new Community Center will also become the central nexus of the village –- a hub for creating connections and fostering community.

 The building will meet the highest specifications for ecological construction.
 It will be certified by the US Green Building Council as LEED Platinum (Leadership in Energy and Environmental Design’s highest ranking) and meet the even more exacting standards of the Living Building Challenge (LBC).
 The new building will be made from local, non-toxic materials, combining both natural and green building techniques, while providing for all of its energy from on-site solar and wind power.
 The Dancing Rabbit Community Building will serve as an inspiration and replicable example of what sustainable construction can achieve.